theyareonit/Click-Between-Frames/README.md

 Disable TPS Bypass/Draw Divide when using this mod, because they're pointless.

-# Known issues
+## Known Issues

-- This mod does not work with existing bots
+- This mod does not work with existing bots.
-- Follow triggers will stutter for 1 frame after clicking
+- Follow triggers will stutter for 1 frame after clicking.
-- Moving platforms have strange physics in platformer mode
+- Moving platforms have strange physics in platformer mode.
-- Controller input is not yet supported
+- Controller input is not yet supported.

 Icon by alex/sincos.

-If you like the mod, please consider [donating](https://donate.stripe.com/aEU14Eaw9cgiam4288)!